 I’ve been working in the WordPress environment since July of 2010 and my technical knowledge expands each year.
 The following is a list of websites I’ve built.

 Note: Most of my work is with implementation as opposed to development.
 So for example, I find and put all the pieces together so things look nice and work as they should.
 I don’t build tools from scratch but use what already exists.
 I may write some CSS and HTML edits but only modifications to what already exists.
 That being said, I’m an implementer, not a developer.
 However, I’m still incredibly productive and effective.
 With SEO know-how, I can get my content to rank on Google’s front page.
-Duration of site builds can range from a couple days to in some cases, up to four months depending on the requirements.
+Duration of site builds can range from a couple days to in some cases, up to four months depending on project requirements.

 These are projects that have been completed and are still in active status today.

 Launched July 2010.
 This is the first website I ever built.
 It’s a blog about trading cards and sports memorabilia.
 The site was originally built on the fully hosted WordPress.com environment and then in December 2010, moved to the self-hosted WordPress.org environment so I could interact with more options and customizations.
+In October 2019, the mark Radicards® achieved legal trademark status.

 Launched July 2012.
 Subdomain of radicards.com.
 This is an image gallery website for a single product category.
 It features easy navigation between pages.
 Light boxes are used within image portfolios that are run on jquery and no page refresh is required to view images.
 A Comments page is hard coded into the site that allows user to leave comments.